Harrogate War Memorial: History

 This is a war memorial, not a cenotaph, because according to historian Terry-Mike Williams the "definition of cenotaph is an empty tomb", and this monument is not associated with any kind of tomb.
 It is a "statement of memory", which is now a Grade II* listed building.

-Harrogate war memorial, which stands in Prospect Square, Harrogate, North Yorkshire, was designed by Ernest Prestwich in 1922, with sculpture by Gilbert Ledward, When Prestwich won the design competition for the monument on 16 January 1922, Alderman J. Houfe said of the council's decision: "there could be no question that the design stood out amongst the 80 sent in.
+Harrogate war memorial, which stands in Prospect Square, Harrogate, was designed by Ernest Prestwich in 1922, with sculpture by Gilbert Ledward, When Prestwich won the design competition for the monument on 16 January 1922, Alderman J. Houfe said of the council's decision: "there could be no question that the design stood out amongst the 80 sent in.
 The simplicity of the design added to the value".
 The original cost estimate was £5,000, and the council struggled to raise the funds.
 Councillor Sir Henry Fleming donated 100 guineas towards the build.
 It was ultimately completed at a cost of £12,000.
 Prestwich's winning design called for Darley Dale white stone, although the memorial was built in Purbeck stone.

 By the time the ground was broken for the build, the estimated cost had risen to £10,000.
 The Minister for Education and MP for Ripon, Major Edward Wood, laid the foundation stone on 2 June 1922, in front of the mayor and corporation and a large crowd.
 In his speech, Wood said that "the men staked everything for the high price of honour and the country's liberty, and in so doing left behind an abiding inspiration of the power of steadfast loyalty and self-sacrificing service".
 It took a long time to build this monument, it being "of so elaborate a nature".
 By early May 1923, the build was nearing completion, with an expectation that its grounds would be laid out by the summer.
 However, following the First World War, it was "one of the last to reach completion", and its opening ceremony attracted "one of the largest gatherings ever seen in Harrogate".